Settings and Setup

 Add your information to the template, then upload the updated file.

-• In Cisco DNA Center, go to Main menu -> Reports -> AP Radio - Generate (click through with all defaults, including all fields selected), export as CSV.
+• In Cisco DNA Center, run the AP Summary report.
+Go to Main menu -> Reports -> AP Radio - Generate (click through with all defaults, including all fields selected), export as CSV.

 • For Aruba users, go to Reports -> Inventory -> then create an AP report that includes “Name” and “1st Radio MAC Address.”